12 Tips to Take the Perfect Photos of Your Property

 Great news—you don’t necessarily need a high-end camera to capture amazing shots.

 With smartphone cameras getting more and more advanced, the solution to new property photos may just be sitting in your pocket.
-On the off chance you’re not a smartphone owner (or are simply interested in taking guaranteed-crisp photos), renting or investing in a DSLR camera is always a safe option.
+On the off chance you’re not a smartphone owner (or are simply interested in taking guaranteed-crisp photos), renting or investing in a DSLR or mirrorless camera is always a good option.
 Just know that you don’t have to wait for your next paycheck to begin taking some stunning photos of your property.

 Regardless of what kind of camera you choose, don’t forget to clean your lens.
 There’s nothing worse than gorgeous pictures marred by a smudge or thin layer of dust